Amazon lets Alexa users disable human voice recording review

 Users can also delete their voice recordings via the Alexa app or Amazon website.

-The news Friday follows Amazon’s introduction of an “Alexa, delete what I said today” voice command in May.
-Lawmakers in state legislatures in Illinois and California have proposed or are actively working to pass legislation that obligates the makers of AI assistants receive consent before recording user interactions.
+The news follows Amazon’s introduction of an “Alexa, delete what I said today” voice command in May.
+In recent months, lawmakers in state legislatures in Illinois and California proposed legislation to obligate makers of AI assistants receive consent before recording user interactions.